-With the holidays just around the corner, everyone is on the hunt for the perfect gift.
+Are you on the hunt for the perfect gift for a family member?
 Usually, giving high-tech gifts is a safe route that is sure to make the recipient smile.
 Have you considered buying an electric toothbrush?

 In the 1980s, a popular high-tech gift was a Walkman or a pager.
 In the 1990s, it was a “brick” cellular phone or an original Nintendo 64 game system.
 In the health-conscious 21st century, an increasing number of people are turning to a new high-tech gadget: the electric toothbrush.